Garnet

 A Gemstone of Many Colors

 Garnet is the name for a large group of minerals that share similar crystal structures but come in different colors.
 While most people think of garnet as a deep red stone, it actually occurs in many shades, including green, orange, yellow, and even purple.
 This variety makes garnet one of the most versatile gemstones in the world.
+Its wide color range allows it to complement any jewelry design, from classic to contemporary.

 Five Garnets Used in Jewelry